(Last document update 7th August 2019)

 New features in Mistika Ultima / Mistika Boutique v8.10 (Compared to Mistika v8.8)

-A small introduction to most of the new features is in this video:
+A small introduction to the main features of v8.10 is available in this video:

 IMAGE FORMATS AND CODECS